-Figure 5.150: Fore-Aft Position
+Figure 5.153: Fore-Aft Position

-5. Measure the clearance (X) between points (B) and (C) at the ends of each reel (A).
+5. Measure the clearance (X) at all possible points of contact between points (B) and (C) at the ends of each reel (A).

 The reel is factory-set to provide more clearance at the center of the reel than at the ends (frown) to compensate for reel flexing.